elblogbruno/schneider-electric-data-science-hackaton/README.md

-# Schneider-electric-data-science-hackaton Nov 2022
+# Schneider-electric-data-science-hackaton 2022

-Code for the Nov 2022 Schneider Electric Data Science Hackaton
+Code for the 2022 Schneider Electric Data Science Hackaton

 ## Background